hyperrhiz/jekyll-journal/_data/README.md

 - xml is a place to put your data stuff like crossref and doaj deposit files.

 - I used bio info from astronauts as an example.
 Because astronauts are amazing and should be in everything.

+- these data are also used to generate citations.
+Still working on getting a selective "role" working (eg "edited by" or "curated by" since there is a case problem if the author appears in more than one place in the same issue.)